SamuelDara/LSTM-SAM-TL/README.md

 # LSTM‑SAM‑TL
-### Extreme Water Level Prediction with BiLSTM + Custom Attention and Transfer Learning
+### Long Short-Term Memory Station-Based Approximated Models and Transfer Learning

 This repository provides a compact, user‑friendly pipeline for training, validating, and evaluating sequence models for hourly water level prediction.
 It focuses on: